alanrogers/eghop/src/suggested.md

       show that gorilla and chimpanzee microbiomes fluctuate with seasonal rainfall patterns and frugivory."

-1. [Cawthon et al. 2020.][cawthon20:sr] Germline mutation rates in young adults predict longevity and reproductive lifespan.

-    * "The paper is the first report showing that differences in the levels of mutation accumulation in young healthy adults predict remaining lifespan in both sexes, and remaining reproductive span in women.
-It is also the first report showing that mutation accumulation accelerates in females after menarche, and it presents data suggesting that mutation accumulation accelerates in males after puberty as well.
-These results support two long-standing theories about the nature of aging: 1) aging is due, at least in part, to mutation accumulation in adults contributing to cell and tissue dysfunction, onset of chronic diseases, and ultimately death; and 2) aging begins in adolescence, possibly triggered by puberty, consistent with the evolutionary biology theory that the force of natural selection to maintain robust health should begin to decline once the reproductive stage of life is attained."

 1. [Fernandes et al. 2020][fernandes20:nee] The spread of steppe and Iranian-related ancestry in the islands of the western Mediterranean.